 Configuring async queues for high-volume claims ingestion

-Memory optimization relies on object pooling and zero-copy slicing.
-Use memoryview on raw byte streams to avoid string allocation during NCPDP segment extraction.
-Implement circular buffers for batch aggregation, flushing to the adjudication API when batch size reaches 5,000 records or 30 seconds elapse.
-Reference the official Python asyncio queue documentation for coroutine-safe producer-consumer patterns.
+Memory optimisation relies on object pooling and zero-copy slicing: use memoryview over the raw byte stream to avoid string allocation during segment extraction, and flush the batch buffer to the adjudication API when it reaches 5,000 records or 30 seconds elapse, whichever comes first.
+The official asyncio queue documentation covers the coroutine-safe producer-consumer contract these queues rely on.

 Figure: Dual-queue priority routing — validated claims split into a priority queue (B4 stat / prior-auth) or the standard queue, workers drain the priority queue first, and the batch buffer flushes to adjudication at 5,000 records or 30 seconds.